 Fine example of Johannes Van Loons' sea chart of the Pacific Ocean, extending from Australia, New Zealand and Japan to California.

-Across the Pacific Ocean, California and the Straits of Anian are plainly depicted.
+Across the Pacific Ocean, Californai and the Straits of Anian are plainly depicted.

 Van Loon's sea atlas is among the rarest of all sea atlases from the Golden Age of Dutch Cartography.
-This is the second time we have offered the map for sale in the past 25 years.
+This is the first time we have ever offered the map for sale.